Follow one request through the lock.

 Sealed off the hot path

-Audit writes are async and batched.
-A background task appends the hash-chained rows, so the response never waits on the ledger.
+Audit writes are async and batched, so the response never waits on the ledger.

 async + batched